anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/backpropogation-effect-adjustments.md

 **Step 4 - Run separate ridge regression approaches to explain the change in mediator variables as a function of its drivers**

-This helps us break down Contribution the Direct effect to its indirect contributions
+This gives us the nested directed contribution of "Drivers" to "Mediators"

 <Image align="center" border={false} src="https://files.readme.io/62f1b17fdf9ddcb88070f89821ddf62458cb8ffce8de270de8b185d88a2daccd-x.jpg" />

 ***

-### The True Contribution
+### The True Contribution with Back-propagation

 True contribution is the sum of Direct & Indirect Contributions.
 For Mediator variables, their Indirect effect is negative as they have incoming arrows that's supporting their values